colt05/reddlisten/README.md

-## BitListen - Bitcoin Transaction Visualizer ##
+## DcrListen - Decred Transaction Visualizer ##

-Current version hosted at [**BitListen.com**](http://bitlisten.com/).
-Project formerly known as "Listen to Bitcoin" (ListenToBitcoin.com has been sold.)
+Current version hosted at [**Github Pages**](http:/colt05.github.io/dcrlisten).

-Realtime Bitcoin transaction visualizer written in HTML/Javascript.
-See and hear new transactions and blocks as they propagate through the Bitcoin Network.
+Realtime Decred transaction visualizer written in HTML/Javascript.
+See and hear new transactions and blocks as they propagate through the Decred Network.

 ### Building ###